Who is Folmer Sthurmovik... Your name is Michael Folmer Hansen?

 Punk.
-Aged 12, the first record I remember buying was "Heroes" by David Bowie (with significant contributions by Brian Eno and Robert Fripp), followed by "No More Heroes" by The Stranglers, the year after I got "Public Image" by PIL and "All Mod Cons" by The Jam, but I first really got into music (in a trying to imitating what I heard way), when I brought "Unknown Pleasures" by Joy Division and "Three Mantras" by Cabaret Voltaire.
+I was 12 when I bought my first record; Heroes by David Bowie (with significant contributions by Brian Eno and Robert Fripp), followed by No More Heroes by The Stranglers, then a year later Public Image by PIL and All Mod Cons by The Jam.
+But I was really turned onto music (in a trying-to-imitate-what-I-heard way) when I brought home Unknown Pleasures by Joy Division and Three Mantras by Cabaret Voltaire.

-or "Body" in English.
+It means 'body' in English.
 I love the simplistic aggressive EBM (Electronic Body Music) sounds of Deutsch Amerikanische Freundschaft.

 "In music, silence is more important than sound."